PostHog/posthog.com/contents/apps/ingestion-alert/docs.md

     - ingestion alert
 ---

-## What is this plugin used for?
+## What does the Ingestion Alert app do?
 This plugin triggers a webhook when no events have been ingested for a specified period of time.
 It can be used to alert you when ingestion for your project / instance is not working correctly.

-## How can I install the Ingestion Alert plugin?
+## How do I install the Ingestion Alert app?

 1. Log in to your PostHog instance
 2. Click 'Plugins' on the left-hand tool bar